First Solar (FSLR) Q1 2017 Results - Earnings Call Transcript

 Customers will provide an early product information and have the opportunity to attend demonstrations of Series 6 module prototype installations.
 Customer feedback has been overwhelmingly positive with over 95% of our customers indicating they were likely to purchase Series 6.
 These are positive first steps, and while there's still more work to be done, especially internationally, we are pleased with how Series 6 has been embraced by our customers.

-In short, the testing performed with our ecosystem partners and voice of the customer feedback received have reinforced our view that Series 6 eliminates the balance of system cost disadvantage associated with our smaller form factors Series 4 module.
+In short, the testing performed with our ecosystem partners and voice of the customer feedback received have reinforced our view that Series 6 eliminates the balance of system cost disadvantages associated with our smaller form factors Series 4 module.
 Our module technology will now be able to leverage its advantaged attributes, including superior temperature coefficient and spectral response unencumbered by higher balance of system cost.

 Turning to slide six, I'll provide a brief update on our Series 6 technology and manufacturing milestones.
 Overall, we continue to be very pleased with the progress we are making on the Series 6 technology and manufacturing platform.
 Since our last earnings call, we have ramped down production on eight lines or approximately one-third of our Series 4 manufacturing out of Malaysia factory.

 This timing aligns with the milestones that we've provided in our February call.
-This phase is undergoing preparation for the delivery of Series 6 equipment, which is scheduled later this year.
+The space is undergoing preparation for the delivery of Series 6 equipment, which is scheduled later this year.
 In addition, we now have all of the production tools ordered for Ohio in our first Malaysia factory.
 Over the next major – our next major milestone, the arrival in the third quarter of 2017 of our first tools to our Ohio factory remains on track.
 We will provide further updates on our Q2 earnings call.

 Turning to slide seven, I'll provide an update on our future expected module shipments.
 From the time of our last earnings call, approximately nine weeks ago, we have booked over 100 megawatts of third-party module sales, bringing our total year-to-date bookings to nearly 600 megawatts DC.
 The geographical mix of our recent module bookings is primarily Asia Pacific and Europe.
 After deducting year-to-date shipments through March of approximately 400 megawatts, our remaining expected shipments now stand at 3 gigawatts DC.

 On slide eight, we've provided an updated view of our remaining Series 4 supply.
 As indicated previously, our remaining Series 4 supply will range between 3.6 and 3.8 gigawatts depending on when we see Series 4 production at our Ohio plant.
 We will continue to evaluate this decision over the course of the year.
-Of the anticipated 3.6 to 3.8 gigawatts of Series 4 supply across 2017 and 2018, we have already shipped approximately 400 megawatts and we have an additional 1.5 gigawatts of volume on the contract, leaving us with the remaining supply of between 1.7 and 1.9 gigawatts.
+Of the anticipated 3.6 to 3.8 gigawatts of Series 4 supply across 2017 and 2018, we have already shipped approximately 400 megawatts, and we have an additional 1.5 gigawatts of volume on the contract, leaving us with the remaining supply of between 1.7 and 1.9 gigawatts.

 Relative to the prior quarter and based on updated construction schedules, we have reduced the allocation of Series 4 supply to our own capital development projects by approximately 200 megawatts.
 This is a result of a shift in module allocation to Series 6 uncertain of our captive projects.
 This decision is expected to result in meaningful improvement in the overall gross margin of these projects.

 While the pace of our bookings over the past two months is slower than the start of the year, we are encouraged by the growth in our mid to late-stage bookings opportunities shown on slide nine.
-Since our last earnings call, and bookings opportunity have grown to 3 gigawatts DC, an increase of approximately 800 megawatts.
+Since our last earnings call, bookings opportunity have grown to 3 gigawatts DC, an increase of approximately 800 megawatts.
 Roughly two-thirds of the total 3 gigawatts of opportunities are for Series 4 shipments.

 Notably, of the approximately 2 gigawatts of Series 4 opportunities, there are approximately 1 gigawatt of projects that are in late stage negotiations.
 In some cases, we have signed module supply agreements, but are waiting for other conditions precedent, including project financial close, our letter of credit, before recognizing these bookings.
-We expect much of this volume to book in the second and third quarter given the status of these projects and the other mid- to late-stage opportunities, we feel that we're in a good position to sell through the remaining Series 4 supply.
-In addition, we have a much larger number of early-stage opportunities not included in this view, which helps to increase our confidence.
+We expect much of this volume to book in the second and third quarter.
+Given the status of these projects and the other mid- to late-stage opportunities, we feel that we're in a good position to sell through the remaining Series 4 supply.
+In addition, we have a much larger number of early-stage opportunities not included in this view, which helps increase our confidence.

-Lastly, as we announced recently, we are evaluating alternatives for the sale of interest at 8point3.
+Lastly, as we announced recently, we are evaluating alternatives for the sale of our interest at 8point3.
 This is a result of several factors.
 Firstly, in the future, we anticipate selling projects primarily in the U.S. prior to COD.
 As the solar industry has matured, the impact of project value of selling to FNTP or shortly thereafter versus that COD is de minimis.

 In fact, in some cases, value is enhanced with an earlier sale as this allows the buyer greater degrees of freedom to optimize the structuring of tax equity and project debt.
 Secondly, recycling capital more quickly allows us to potentially invest in more project development opportunities.
 As we do this, we remain focused on our targeted development markets where we see the most opportunity.